 Add those up and you arrive at a grand total of 50 square feet.

-Take 359"/12" to get a grand total of 30 lineal feet.
+Take 359"/12" then round to the nearest whole number to get a grand total of 30 lineal feet.